 Uber, however, can help tremendously with the process of obtaining your license.
 The offer a so-called Ignition session where they run your background check, help you collect all the documents needed, walk you through the Uber process and they can help you pass your Topographical Skill test and issue your certificate.
 There was a major hiccup with the Topographical skills last year when TFL decided there are too many fraudulent certificates issued and to reduce their number you could only do your test in a TfL facility.
 It was a futile attempt to lessen the number of PH driver applications, but most people manage to get certifications one way or another, and now Uber has the authority to do the tests and issue certificates.

-There are a number of documents to obtain and fees to pay before you start your application.
+There are several documents to obtain and fees to pay before you start your application.

 - DBS or CRB check – criminal and background check – Done at the Ignition Session

-- Topographical Skills Certificate – Done at the Ignition session
+- Topographical Skills Certificate – Done at TFL approved topographical centres only

-Remember, only TfL (Transport For London) can issue Private Hire licenses for Uber drivers
+Remember, only TfL (Transport For London) can issue Private Hire and PCO licenses for Uber drivers

 What Car Can You Use For Uber In London?

 If you don’t have a vehicle, you can always rent a car.
-I highly recommend visiting Drover and rent from there.
-Drover is a platform for private hire rentals where all sorts of individuals and companies can list their vehicle and Drover handles all the rest.
-That way you can find a great deal from private owners but still, have your deposit protected and if you have any issues with the car you will deal with a well-established company rather than a dodgy guy with a car or two that might scam you on the deposit.
+I highly recommend visiting Drover and rent one from there.
+Drover is a platform for private hire rentals where all sorts of individuals and companies can list their vehicle and Drover handles all the rest – from renting to insurance and everything.
+All the cars come insured so you don’t have to worry about it.
+That way you can find a great deal from private PCO vehicle owners but still, have your deposit protected.
+If you have any issues with the car you will deal with a well-established company rather than a dodgy guy with a car or two that might scam you on the deposit.

 You can also get involved in a rent-to-buy scheme, and Otto Car offers some great deals if you have been driving in London for over a year and fulfil all the criteria.
+I don’t recommend that at the moment though!
+All the uncertainty around Uber and its license would make me VERY cautious of any long-term dealings with cars and financing.
 They have cars for both full-time and part-time drivers and offer some very affordable options.
 You can get a car with a low deposit and pay it off in three years.
 If you change your mind you can always return the car without hurting your credit rating – no questions asked.